MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-application.md

 ---
-title: Deploy applications in AKS hybrid deployment
+title: Deploy applications in AKS hybrid
-description: In this Azure Kubernetes Service (AKS) hybrid tutorial, learn how to deploy a multi-container application to an AKS cluster using a custom image stored in Azure Container Registry.
+description: In this AKS hybrid tutorial, learn how to deploy a multi-container application to a cluster using a custom image stored in Azure Container Registry.
 services: container-service
 ms.topic: tutorial
-ms.date: 10/06/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan